aerisun/aerisun.github.io/index.md

 # <span style="color: #155799;"> **Aerisun LLC's internship program** </span>

+##  Building a pipeline of data science talent is tough.

+And hiring outside data science consultants costs too much.
+But both problems could be addressed if interns could be brought up to speed on relevant data science projects.
+Unfortunately . . .

 ## Traditional summer internships in data science are broken.

 A summer is too short to dig into a real-world data science problem.
 Instead, a typical intern is given a practice exercise.
 But then the employer will not learn how the intern grapples with real-world problems, and the intern will not learn whether he or she truly enjoys working on them!